SAIKIRANN226/AWS_DevOps_Notes/Shellscript/Session-13.md

 - $# ---> To know how many arguments are passed to the script.

 ### Colour coding in shellscript
-To enable colors option, you need to give "-e" and it should be in double qotes.
+To enable colors option, you need to give "-e"
 - RED ---> R="\e[31m"
 - GREEN ---> G="\e[32m"
 - YELLOW ---> Y="\e[33m"
 - NORMAL ---> N="\e[0m"

-Go through 11-logs.sh, 12-loops.sh files in VS.

 ### Points to remember
 - Make sure Repository name you create in github and windows folder should be same.